-While I working on a seemingly unrelated post, I was struck by the final line in a dialogue by the Roman writer, priest and politician, Plutarch.
+While I was working on a seemingly unrelated post, I was struck by the final line in a dialogue by the Roman writer, priest and politician, Plutarch.

 It’s from volume XII of his collected works, known as the Moralia.
 Specifically, it is from the tract Beasts Are Rational, which expands on Odysseus’ encounter with the sorceress Circe.